 Since 2010 the UK government has introduced a range of reforms that have reshaped the relationship between workers and the labour market.
 Major changes in social security (such as the use of benefit sanctioning and benefit caps, and the introduction of Universal Credit) are playing out alongside major changes to employment rights and protections, emphasising issues of low pay, in-work poverty, and labour market experiences.

-The event will have presentations from two academics followed by a panel discussion.
-Professor David Etherington (Staffordshire University) will outline key arguments from his new book Austerity, Welfare and Work: Exploring Politics, Geographies and Inequalities and reflects on the role of trade unions during this time.
-This event will serve as a launch for this new book, which provides a new perspective on welfare policy and employment relations as he assesses their fundamental impact on social inequalities.
-Through a detailed examination of benefit sanctioning, Dr David Webster (University of Glasgow) will describe the key trends in welfare policy and administration that shape the relationship between unemployed citizens and the labour market.
+Professor David Etherington (Staffordshire University) outlined key arguments from his new book Austerity, Welfare and Work: Exploring Politics, Geographies and Inequalities and reflects on the role of trade unions during this time.
+This event was a launch for this new book, which provides a new perspective on welfare policy and employment relations as he assesses their fundamental impact on social inequalities.